Fortaleza: Religion

 According to the census of 2010, 1,664,521 people, 67.88% of the population, followed Roman Catholicism, 523,456 (21.35%) were Protestant, 31,691 (1.29%) represented Spiritism and 162,985 (6.65%) had no religion whatsoever.
-Other religions, such as Umbanda, Candomblé, other Afro-Brazilian religions, Spiritualism, Judaism, Hinduism, Buddhism, Islam, other Eastern religions, Esotericism and other Christian churches like the Church of Jesus Christ of Latter-day Saints had a smaller number of adherents.
+Other religions, such as Umbanda, Candomblé, other Afro-Brazilian religions, Spiritualism, Judaism, Hinduism, Buddhism, Islam, other Eastern religions, Esotericism and other Christian churches like the Church of Jesus Christ of Latter-day Saints (Mormons) had a smaller number of adherents.

 Politics

 The administration of the municipality is made from the executive and legislative branches.
-Roberto Cláudio, of the PDT, won 650,607 votes in the 2012 election, and was elected mayor.
+Former mayor Roberto Cláudio, of the PDT, won 650,607 votes in the 2012 election, and was elected mayor.
 Legislative power rests with the City Council of Fortaleza, composed of 43 city councilors, elected for four-year terms, responsible for drafting municipal laws and supervising the executive.
 The municipality is, in addition, governed by organic law.
-In January 2015, there were 1 659 091 voters in Fortaleza (26,457% of the total state), distributed in thirteen electoral zones.
-The number of persons directly and indirectly employed in the municipal public administration in 2013 was respectively 31 318 and 4 950.
+In January 2015, there were 1,659,091 voters in Fortaleza (26.457% of the total state), distributed in thirteen electoral zones.
+The number of persons directly and indirectly employed in the municipal public administration in 2013 was respectively 31,318 and 4,950.

-The city also houses the seat of state executive power, the Abolition Palace, occupied by governor Camilo Santana, of the PT, elected in the general elections in Brazil in 2014. historically headquarters of the Iracema Club, which was Ceded to the Municipal Hall and now houses municipal executive bodies.
+The city also houses the seat of state executive power, the Abolition Palace, previously occupied by former governor Camilo Santana, of the PT, elected in the general elections in Brazil in 2014. historically headquarters of the Iracema Club, which was Ceded to the Municipal Hall and now houses municipal executive bodies.
 In the city, there is the Administrative Center Governor Virgílio Távora.

 Among the institutions present in the city, are the Fortaleza Air Base, the Port Authority of Ceará, School of Apprentice Sailors of Ceará and the Command of the Tenth Military Region.
 The city also has units of the International Committee of the Red Cross and UNICEF.
 Since 1996, a city is part of the Common Market of Cities of Mercosur.

 Economy

-At the beginning of the decade of 2000, among the capitals of the Northeast, Fortaleza had the third largest Gross Domestic Product (GDP), being surpassed by Recife and Salvador.
-In 2012, the GDP of Fortaleza reached the value of 43.4 billion Reais, the tenth highest of the country.
-In the same year, the value of taxes on products net of subsidies at current prices was R $6,612,822,000 and the municipality's GDP per capita was R$17.359,53.
+Fortaleza has the largest Gross Domestic Product (GDP) in the Northeast Region, surpassing Recife and Salvador.
+In 2021, the GDP of Fortaleza reached the value of 73.4 billion Reais, the eleventh highest of the country.
+In the same year, the value of taxes on products net of subsidies at current prices was R$12,811,311,235 and the municipality's GDP per capita was R$27.164,45.
 The city's booming economy is reflected in purchasing power, the country's eighth largest, with estimated consumption potential at 42 billion reais in 2014.

 The main economic source of the municipality is centered in the tertiary sector, with its diversified segments of commerce and service rendering.
 Next, the secondary sector stands out, with the industrial complexes.
-In 2012, the city had 873,746 people in employment.
+In 2021, the city had 848,283 people in employment.